keu/docs/astro/cli/astro-deployment-variable-update.md

 If you choose to specify `--key` and `--value` instead of loading a file, you can only update one environment variable at a time.

 This command is functionally identical to editing and saving the `value` of an existing environment variable via the Cloud UI.
-For more information on environment variables, see [Set Environment Variables on Astro](environment-variables.md).
+For more information on environment variables, see [Set environment variables on Astro](environment-variables.md).

 ## Usage